Skip to Content

 How to Cook Meatballs in Sauce

 I will share with you both methods though we rarely ever make this without homemade spaghetti sauce inside the pot.
-You can also bake in the oven following our cranberry meatballs recipe that is killer during the holidays.
+You can also bake by following our how long to bake meatballs in the oven recipe that is killer during the holidays.

 homemade meatballs with breadcrumbs